JosephLai241/URS/README.md

 `"[POST_TITLE]-[N_RESULTS]-result(s).json"`

+Scrape data is exported to the `comments` directory.

 ### Number of Comments Returned

 You can scrape all comments from a submission by passing in `0` for `N_RESULTS`.
 Subsequently, `[N_RESULTS]-result(s)` in the file name will be replaced with `all`.